Appearance

 "At the end of the day?
 It all doesn't matter.
 The Book of Mormon Witnesses and their testimonies of the gold plates are irrelevant."[1]

-Then it spends twenty pages arguing that the witnesses were superstitious, gullible, and unreliable.
-If they truly don't matter, why work so hard to discredit them?
+Then it spends twenty pages arguing the witnesses were superstitious, gullible, and unreliable.
+If the witnesses truly don't matter, why devote a fifth of the letter to discrediting them?

 They did.

-The witness testimony splits into two distinct events that no single naturalistic explanation covers.[3]
+The witness testimony splits into two distinct events.[3]

-The Three Witnesses -- Oliver Cowdery, David Whitmer, Martin Harris -- described a divine manifestation: an angel, the voice of God, plates shown in heavenly light.
+The Three Witnesses — Oliver Cowdery, David Whitmer, Martin Harris — described a divine manifestation: an angel, the voice of God, plates shown in heavenly light.
 The Eight Witnesses described something entirely different: a physical object they held in their hands, turned the leaves of, and examined the engravings on.
 No angel.
 No vision.
-Just a heavy, metallic, plate-shaped artifact in broad daylight.[4]
+Just a heavy, metallic artifact in broad daylight.[4]

 The Eight Witnesses never used the phrases "spiritual eyes," "eye of faith," or "vision."
 Not once.

 The CES Letter compares the Book of Mormon witnesses to James Strang's Voree Plates witnesses, the Shakers' Sacred Roll and Book, Marian apparitions, even UFO sightings.[8][9]
-The argument: witness testimony is cheap.
+The argument: witness testimony is cheap and proves nothing.

 The plates existed outside the witness events

-But the plates weren't confined to two formal events.
+The plates weren't confined to two formal occasions.
 Emma Smith moved them on a table while cleaning.
 William Smith hefted them and estimated their weight.
 Lucy Mack Smith described their dimensions.[12]
-Multiple household members interacted with a heavy, metallic object over months -- independent corroboration that eliminates the "shared hallucination" theory.
+Multiple household members interacted with a heavy, metallic object over months.

 Runnells, CES Letter (2017), "Witnesses," p.
 85. ↩︎